(My return trip here.)

 Homes hidden among the intimidating cacti (cardón and saguaro, not that I can distinguish between them), these houses looked similar to many northern New Mexico homes (adobe-like, although foam and concrete may be the main materials in Zacatitos).
 Water is trucked in.
 A variety of waste systems are used, some of them resulting in vegetable gardens.

 Photograph below—from our casita, vultures starting their morning atop the cacti:

 A memorial for Miguel who, I only guess, may have driven over the cliff; the memorial is lovingly provided with an unopened can of beer:

-The Sea of Cortez, an extension of the Pacific Ocean, remains nearly crystal clear, free from both algae and human pollution.
+The Pacific Ocean remains nearly crystal clear, free from both algae and human pollution.
 This transparent water lends itself to incredible snorkeling at the natural reef (Cabo Pulmo), except for the fog that came in soon after we waded into the water.